-The close collaboration between the CIAE group in China developing GEM foil fabrication capabilities and the US groups (UVa and Temple) is essential as the project moves forward.
-The ongoing China-USA SoLID GEM collaboration activities have included monthly phone meetings, discussion during SoLID collaboration meetings and hosting of Chinese visiting researchers at the GEM lab at UVa.
+The close collaboration between the CIAE group in China developing GEM foil fabrication capabilities and the US groups (UVa and Temple) is helpful as the project moves forward.
+The ongoing China-USA SoLID GEM collaboration activities have included remote phone meetings, discussion during SoLID collaboration meetings and exchange visitings.

-A timetable is worked out with the CIAE group to lay out milestones for the fabrication of GEM foils with increasing active areas up to the full size of the largest SoLID modules.
-This timetable will also include goals for providing specific numbers of GEM foils produced in China to the Temple group for hole inspections and to the UVa and Temple groups for construction of test modules with these foils.
+The CIAE group plans to continue R&D for the fabrication of GEM foils with increasing active areas up to the full size of the largest SoLID modules and interacts with local manufacturers to find a suitable company with a goal for potentially providing GEM foils produced in China to the other groups for construction of test modules with these foils.
 The Chinese foils will be subjected to all acceptance criteria used for CERN GEM foils.
 The test modules will be evaluated under high luminosity conditions at the UVa x-ray test-stand as well as in beam tests at Jefferson lab.
 The two US groups will be closely interacting with the Chinese groups and giving them feedback during these evaluations.
-As part of the proposed SoLID pre-R&D program, funds have been requested for covering the cost of these Chinese GEM foils as well as for the fabrication of test modules.